Gothic War (376–382): 378: The Battle of Adrianople

 The Eastern Roman army withered under the hot summer sun and the Goths lit fires to blow smoke and ash into the Roman formations.
 Valens reconsidered the peace offer and was preparing to send Ricomer to meet with Fritigern when two Roman elite Scholae Palatinae units, the Scutarii under Cassio and the Sagittarii under Bacurius, engaged the Goths without orders.
 This forced the Battle of Adrianople to begin.
 As the armies engaged, the Greuthungi and Alan cavalry arrived and swung the battle in favor of the Goths.
 The Roman left flank was surrounded and destroyed and a rout began all along the lines which became a bloodbath for the Roman forces.
 They were so tightly packed they could not maneuver and some could not lift their arms at all.
 Few managed to run.

 Sebastianus, Traianus, tribune Aequitius and thirty-five senior officers had been slain, while Ricomer, Victor and Saturninus had escaped.
 Two-thirds of the Eastern Roman army lay dead upon the field.
+The total manpower loss may have been as high as 26,000 of an original force of 40,000.
 There are conflicting stories as to what happened to the Emperor himself.
 One claims that he was wounded and dragged off the field by some of his men to a farmhouse.
 The Goths approached it and were shot at with arrows, which caused the Goths to burn it down with the Emperor inside.
 The other report states Valens was slain in combat on the field with his army.
 Whatever happened, his body was never found.

 The Goths, invigorated by their incredible victory, besieged Adrianople but the city resisted.
 Its walls were strengthened, huge stones were placed behind the gates and arrows, stones, javelins and artillery rained down upon the attackers.
 The Goths lost men but made no progress.
 So they resorted to trickery: they ordered some Roman traitors to pretend to be fleeing from the Goths and infiltrate the city, where they were to set fires to allow the Goths, while the citizens were busy putting the fires out, to attack the undefended walls.
 The plan did not work.
 The Roman traitors were welcomed into the city but when their stories did not match, they were imprisoned and tortured.
 They confessed to the trap and were beheaded.
 The Goths launched another assault but it too failed.
 With this final defeat, the Goths gave up and marched away.
 They together with some Huns and Alans went first to Perinthus and then to Constantinople.
 There they were fended off in the small battle of Constantinople with the help of the city's Arab garrison.
 At one moment, an Arab dressed only in a loincloth rushed forward against the Goths, slit one of their throats and sucked out the blood.
 This terrified the Goths and combined with the immense size of the city and its walls, they decided to march off once again to plunder the countryside.